pydio/pydio-doc-admin-guide/1_quick_start/3_sharing_features.md

 [:image:1_quick_start/sharing_features/create_cell_2.png]

-- **Users/groups**: Pick a single or multiple groups/users that will have access to this cell.
+- **Choose who you will share data with**: Pick a single or multiple groups/users that will have access to this cell.
 You can also choose how they can interact within it.

 [:image:1_quick_start/sharing_features/create_cell_3.png]